White coat: Infection control concerns

 Studies have shown that doctor's coats worn in hospitals can harbor contagions including MRSA.

-In 2007, the UK National Health Service started banning long-sleeved coats.
+In 2007, the UK National Health Service (NHS) started banning long-sleeved coats.

 In 2009, the American Medical Association investigated banning coats with long sleeves to protect patients, but did not institute a ban.

 A study published in 2011 investigating the effectiveness of the NHS ban showed no statistical difference in contamination levels over an 8-hour period between residents wearing long-sleeved coats and those wearing short-sleeved scrubs.

 In an effort to reduce the contamination of healthcare uniforms, ASTM International is developing standards to specifically address liquid penetration resistance, liquid repellency, bacterial decontamination, and antimicrobial properties of such uniforms.
 The spread of white coat infection has been rampant and talked about in the scientific community.

 Indian physician Edmond Fernandes triggered a controversy in India and parts of South Asia by calling for a ban on white coats because of the spread of nosocomial infections.